padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

-Make the layer name "water"; import as "FeatureCollection"; click the "+Property" to specify the "Property" as label and for "Value" assign 0 as this is the first feature collection.
-The next cover type (e.g., urban), you would assign 1 for "Value", and 2 for next cover type, and so forth.
+Make the layer name "water"; import as "FeatureCollection"; click the "+Property" and type "label" into "Property"; and for "Value" assign 0 as this is the first feature collection.
+The next cover type (e.g., urban), you would assign 1 for "Value", and 2 for the next cover type, and so forth.